Moving to France

 If you have not spent a lot of time in France, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "We had bought our home in 2004 and spent all our holidays (winter and Summer) at the house making a few changes and keeping the garden in check.
 Like any purchase in a foreign country there are different rules and regulations so it is as well to ensure you have a reliable agent and notaire to guide the process.
-If French is not your first language, or you are not fluent,or your notaire is not bi-lingual, then it is a requirement to have an authorised translator at the signings," said one expat in Aude and Herault Departments.
+If French is not your first language, or you are not fluent,or your notaire is not bi-lingual, then it is a requirement to have an authorised translator at the signings," remarked one expat in Aude and Herault Departments, France.

 What should I pack when moving to France?